 Are you moving, or changing your lifestyle where you don’t want to sell your beloved home but rather rent it out??
 Many people fall into this same category year after year and are in need of some easy steps to take when renting out your home.
 Sponsored by Allstate.

 5 steps to take when renting out your home:

 - Determine what type of rental you’re willing to offer – Are you only interested or know of the traditional sense of renting your home where a tenant signs a lease for a year or more?
 Well there are other ways to rent your home.
 You should ask yourself the question “should I list my home on a vacation rental site?”

-- Find a property manager you can trust – This is very important especially if you don’t live in driving distance of the house you’re renting out.
-There WILL be issues that arise like a sprinkler that breaks, a garbage disposal that breaks, or the roof begins to leak.
+- Find a property manager you can trust – This is very important.
+Especially if you don’t live in driving distance of the house there WILL be issues that arise.
+Like a sprinkler that breaks, a garbage disposal that breaks, or the roof begins to leak.

-- Consider leaving major appliances – It’s a must if you’re listing your home as a vacation rental, but if you’re doing a traditional rental it is a plus to leave major appliances there like a fridge and a washer and dryer.
-Many families who move and rent frequently would rather have those large items in place, just make sure you have a repair policy on all of them as well.
+- Consider leaving major appliances – It’s a must if you’re listing your home as a vacation rental.
+If you’re doing a traditional rental it is a plus to leave major appliances too.
+An included fridge and/or washer and dryer can bring more revenue.

-Allstate has many different policies that will leave you with the security that whomever occupies your house whether it be for a short stay or a long one you’ll be prepared.
+Allstate has many different policies that will leave you with the security you need.
+Whether it be for a short stay or a long one you’ll be prepared.